mjkreul2/sudoku_ui/README.md

 To input your own sudoku, simply input the numbers into the text box and press `Enter Sudoku`.
 For custom sudoku puzzle inputs, `0` represents an empty space.

+### How to run
+1. Open terminal and move to the directory containing the python code
+2. In the terminal type `python3 test.py`

 ### Windows Users
 You may need to recompile the shared library (`libsudoku.so`) in order for python to be able to see the functions.
 If so, do the following: